Original Article

 1.

-Tapak M, Sadeghi S, Ghazanfari T, Mossafa N, Mirsanei SZ, Masiha Hashemi SM.
+Tapak M, Sadeghi S, Ghazanfari T, Mosaffa N, Mirsanei SZ, Masiha Hashemi SM.
 Mesenchymal Stem Cell Therapy Mitigates Acute and Chronic Lung Damages of Sulfur Mustard Analog Exposure.
 Iran J Allergy Asthma Immunol.
 2024;23(5):563-577.